UdK-VPT/BuildingSystems/docs/source/multiZoneModelling.rst

      Definition of a building model based on a building template

   * Open dialog: *File* -> *New* -> *Model* and fill in the field *Name of new model:* "Building".
-Then click on the button right of the field *Extends (optional):* and navigate to the model class *BuildingSystems.Buildings.BaseClasses.BuildingTemplate* and click OK.
+Then click on the button to the right of the field *Extends (optional):* and navigate to the model class *BuildingSystems.Buildings.BaseClasses.BuildingTemplate* and click OK.
 Further click on the button right of the field *Insert in Package (optional):* and navigate to the package *ThermalModelHouse* on the top level and click OK (compare the Dymola screenshoot above).